 Class Schedule and Location:

-- Literacy: Students will critique a scientific journal article to help understand specific instances in which bioinformatics has been used to test biological hypotheses.
-Students will learn skills for text processing using programming languages and a number of software analysis packages.
+- critique scientific journal articles to help understand specific instances in which bioinformatics has been used to test biological hypotheses.
+Students will learn skills for data processing using programming languages and a number of software analysis packages.

-- Numeracy: A major part of this course is for students to gain an understanding of how character information- the nucleotide composition of a gene, for example- can be analyzed quantitatively to draw inferences about the biological attributes of the characters- i.e. their biochemical function and their evolutionary history.
+- gain an understanding of how character information- the nucleotide composition of a gene, for example- can be analyzed quantitatively to draw inferences about the biological attributes of the characters- i.e. their biochemical function and their evolutionary history.
 Students will also learn to apply statistical tests in the context of bioinformatics and study different approaches for data analysis.

-- Sense of Historical Development: Students will learn how a number of bioinformatics approaches have their antecedents in the fields of systematics and linguistics and the integration of mathematics and statistics into the analysis of molecular data.
+- learn how a number of bioinformatics approaches have their antecedents in the fields of systematics and linguistics and the integration of mathematics and statistics into the analysis of molecular data.

-- Depth and breadth of understanding: The course provides many examples of scientific discoveries that have integrated statistics and mathematics concepts with biological concepts.
-By studying these examples and applying components of these examples to new problems, students will utilize concepts from disparate fields to solve problems.
+- utilize concepts from disparate fields to solve problems.
+The course provides many examples of scientific discoveries that have integrated statistics and mathematics concepts with biological concepts.

-- Independence of thought: The course describes major high calibre, peer-reviewed discoveries in bioinformatics.
-Students will learn to critique these studies through class participation and in written assignments.
+- critique major, peer-reviewed discoveries using bioinformatics.
+Students will critique studies both in class participation and in written assignments.

 The lectures are divided into three topics.
 In each topic, lectures revolve around a number of research papers with similar themes.